marwahaha/BoGo_Sort_Meme/README.md

 # Why do it?
 Its so bad that its a meme, so why not do it?

-# Want to learn more abotu BoGo Sort?
+# Want to learn more about BoGo Sort?
 Vist: https://en.wikipedia.org/wiki/Bogosort

 # Requirements: